Clive Elliott: Biography

-Elliott was born in Tanganyika Territory, where his father, Sir Hugh Elliott was stationed as a colonial civil servant.
+Elliott was born in Moshi, Tanganyika Territory on 12 August 1945.
+He father, Sir Hugh Elliott, was stationed there as a civil servant in the colonial administration.
 During Clive's childhood, from 1951 to 1953, he accompanied his parents to Tristan da Cunha, where his father was seconded as the first Administrator.
 The wild-life and abundance of sea birds on the island, together with the presence of the eminent ornithologists Bunty and Berthus Rowan, and of his own ornithologist father, made a deep impression on him in this formative period of his life.
 Afterwards, he attended the Dragon School, Oxford, returning to his parents in Dar es Salaam, Tanganyika during vacations.
 His familiarity with Swahili, acquired in Tanganyika before its transition in 1961 to the independent state Tanzania, was to prove invaluable later on in his work in Africa.
 After the Dragon School he continued his education at Bryanston.
 Later he went on to University College, Oxford, where he read zoology, specializing in ornithology.
 On graduating with his BA degree, he pursued his ornithological studies at the FitzPatrick Institute at the University of Cape Town, with research into the Cape Weaver Ploceus capensis.
 He was awarded the degree of PhD in Zoology in 1973.

 In 1975 he joined the Food and Agriculture Organization of the United Nations (FAO) to work in Chad as a research scientist with the mission to investigate the control of the migratory passerine pest, the Red-billed Quelea, Quelea quelea.
 This species is endemic throughout semi-arid zones of sub-Saharan Africa and inflicts widespread damage to cereal crops.
 Much of his work was accordingly devoted to field trips over many parts of northern and western Africa.